Victor-Okpukpan/Victor-Okpukpan/README.md

 Here are some facts about me:

-- 🔭 I’m currently working on making a website for an N.G.O
+- 🔭 I’m currently working on perfecting my skills as a Frontend dev
-- 🌱 I’m currently learning and trying to master React and Next
+- 🌱 I’m currently learning Solidity
 - 👯 I’m looking to collaborate on any Front-End projects
-- 🤔 I’m looking for help with React and Solidity
+- 🤔 I’m looking for help with Solidity
 - 💬 Ask me about anything
 - 📫 How to reach me: vokpukpan@gmail.com
 - 😄 Pronouns: He/Him/His